UTSA-CS-3443/Threadly/README.md

 # Threadly
-Repo for Bongo Cat
-# Closet Manager App
+## Closet Manager App

-# Description
+## Description

-The Closet Manager app is an Android application that allows users to view and manage a list of clothing closets.
-The main screen displays a scrollable list of default closets loaded from a CSV file (`Closets.csv`), and users can add new closets through a secondary screen.
-The app is designed with simplicity in mind, avoiding RecyclerViews, and instead dynamically adds closet buttons to the main layout.
-Each closet button is functional and designed to eventually lead to a separate outfit management view.
+Threadly is an Android application that allows users to view and manage a list of customized closets.
+On the main screen, users can access their saved closets and add new closets, giving them a name for ease of use.
+Inside each closet, the user can add any outfits they create and give them names as well.
+To build an outfit, the user can take a picture of each piece of clothing making up that outfit and save it locally to the app.
+These articles of clothing will be displayed in the outfit view and the user can add multiple to each outfit, or the user can delete any of them.

 ---

-# Contributors
+## Contributors

-- Alec
+- Ryan Bonnet
--
+- Alek Brysch
--
+- Robert Farrel
-- Hunter
+- Hunter Spencer

 ---

-# How to Run the App
+## How to Run the App

+Open the app, press the continue arrow on the entry screen.
+Select the closet you want to view, or add/delete a closet.
+Select an outfit you want to view or create a blank outfit.
+Build the outfit by taking a picture of each article of clothing to view it in the app.

+---

-# Requirements:
+### Requirements:

 - Android Version 15
-- Android Studio
-- Minimum SDK:
 - Internet Access: Not required